MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 ### Environment management tasks

-Environment management tasks are used to automate common environment management functions.
+Automate common environment management tasks.

-#### Power Apps create environment
+#### Create environment

-The create environment task creates an environment.
+Creates an environment.

 > [!NOTE]
 > A new environment can only be provisioned if your license or capacity